 The site is located in the town of Dromahair in north Leitrim.
 The surrounding area is predominantly residentials.
-The site is bounded by roadway on the north, west and south boundaries and a house on the east boundary.
+The application site is bounded by existing buildings to the west, by local roads to the east and north and by an existing domestic house and garden to the south.
 The site is located in a City/Town/village Centre, central area.